Overview

 Lymphoma Relapse After Stem Cell Transplant

-Lymphoma, unfortunately, is cancer with a very high relapse rate.
+Lymphoma, unfortunately, is a cancer with a very high relapse rate.
 However, these rates are lesser after undergoing stem cell therapy.

 54% of patients who underwent stem cell therapy for Hodgkin’s lymphoma didn’t relapse for five years after stem cell treatment.